CML-lab/KINARM_Imitation_VisProp/README.md

 This code includes the Simulink solution file, the built Simulink model file, and trial tables to implement a basic experiment.
 It has been compiled for Dexterit-E 3.7.

-***Note, this code uses the PID (position) controller in Dex.
-Extreme care must be taken when specifying motion trajectories to ensure no discontinuities or abrupt changes in speed and/or direction, as this will create an extremely unpleasant experience for the participant.***
+***Note, this code uses the PID (position) controller in Dexterit-E. Extreme care must be taken when specifying motion trajectories to ensure no discontinuities or abrupt changes in speed and/or direction, as this will create an extremely unpleasant experience for the participant.***

+*Also note, this code has only been written and compiled for the Kinarm Exo system.
+Modifications to the Simulink code are required to implement this on other Kinarm systems.*